Who should buy the Salomon Amphib Bold

--The Salomon Amphib Bold is a low-top shoe equipped with technologies that render performance and comfort for water hiking trips set in warm weather.
-Its synthetic upper uses a collapsible heel design to enable users to wear it like a shoe or slide their foot in for easy on and off.
+- Prefer a hiking shoe that has a collapsible heel design to enable users to wear it like a shoe or slide their foot in for easy on and off.

 This hike-centric product from Salomon sports a Contagrip FD outsole.
 It uses a pattern of flat trapezoid-shaped lugs to render traction on challenging terrain.
 These lugs are also perforated by design to increase adherence on wet and slippery surfaces.

 Outdoor enthusiasts are able to tackle watery terrain with ample cushioning, thanks to the Salomon Aphib Bold’s EnergyCell midsole.
 It is paired with an insole, also made of EVA.
 It provides extra cushioning and underfoot comfort.

 The Salomon Amphib Bold is equipped with a synthetic upper lined with mesh fabric.
 These materials make the upper both breathable and resistant to abrasive elements.

 The Amphib Bold and the Techamphibian 4 are water shoes manufactured by Salomon.
 The former is geared towards summer conditions and water hiking trips.
 The latter is built for individuals engaged in swim-run activities.
 Shown below are several qualities that set these two Salomon offerings apart.

 Upper.
 The Salomon Techamphibian 4 is equipped with an upper made of mesh and synthetic fabric.
 It is engineered with mudguards at key areas to give durability and protection.
 The shoe’s back panel can also be folded inwards, giving an easy and quicker on and off.
 On the other hand, the Salomon Amphib Bold uses a quick-drying synthetic and mesh upper for comfort, lightness, and breathability.